rotemdan/lzutf8.js/README.md

 *`ByteArray`* - a platform dependent array of bytes.
 Based on the platform and availability of the underlying types, would either be a regular `Array` (IE8, IE9), `Uint8Array` (IE10+, all other modern browsers) or `Buffer` (Node.js).

+_Note_: Since version `0.2.4`, only `Uint8Array` is supported and returned by the library's methods.
+This was done to support Node 4.0+ where `Buffer` became a subtype of `Uint8Array`.
+Since IE8/9 don't support typed arrays, support for these browsers has been removed though they can still be used with a [typed array polyfill](https://github.com/inexorabletash/polyfill/blob/master/typedarray.js).

 ## Core Methods